ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}

-IANA is asked to register the following entry in the "ACE Groupcomm Errors" registry defined in {{Section 11.11 of I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entries in the "ACE Groupcomm Errors" registry defined in {{Section 11.11 of I-D.ietf-ace-key-groupcomm}}.

 * Value: 7